-“We need to be ready,” Jaymes spoke to them in a whispered tone, just in case anyone was eavesdropping on their conversation.
-“The guards appear to not be in a hurry, but that may change at any moment.
+“We need to be ready,” Kaya spoke to them in a whispered tone, just in case anyone was eavesdropping on their conversation.
+Now, in a group, she seemed to slip into a role as a leader effortlessly.
+Once, Nira had been good at that.
+Now, she lacked the confidence.
+“The guards appear to not be in a hurry,” the warrior continued, “but that might change at any moment.
 They are drunk and will be sloppy.
 That will give us the advantage.”

-“True enough, but what’s the plan?” the beautiful red-haired girl said.
+“True enough, but what’s the plan?” the beautiful red-haired assassin said in a quiet, determined voice.
 Nira increasingly had difficulty keeping her eyes off the striking woman.
-She didn’t wear the face-wrap that would do nothing here but draw attention to her, but seeing her face proved at least as attention-grabbing for Nira, at least.
+She didn’t wear the face-wrap that would do nothing here but draw attention to her, but seeing her face proved at least as attention-grabbing for Nira, at least, and she had barely spoken twenty words since they had gone on the road, seeming to retreat inward instead.
 “The guards will be sloppy, but that doesn’t mean they won’t sober up when we try to rescue her.”

 Kaya leaned over the table with both of her hands lying flat on the surface, a grim little smile on her face.
 “We have a plan for that.
 We are going to take the black powder and light it up.
 The fuse that we were provided will give us ten seconds at most before it explodes.
 The guards will rush it as will any other people around her.”